 Clicker training is a common form of positive reinforcement.
-It is a simple and effective training method.
-The clicker is a metal strip inside a small plastic box that makes a distinct clicking sound when pressed.
+This simple and effective training method utilizes a clicker, which is a metal strip inside a small plastic box that makes a distinct clicking sound when pressed.
 The click is much faster and more distinct than saying “good dog” and much more effective than using treats alone.
 To teach a dog the meaning of the click, a treat is given immediately after clicking.
 Once the dog learns the positive effects of the clicking sound, the clicker itself acts as a conditioned reinforcer.
 Clickers can be found at most major pet stores and are relatively inexpensive.

-According to Alyssa Walker of Walker Dog Training, clicker training is not meant to completely replace the use of treats.
-The sound of the click instantly tells the dog that what it has done will earn the dog a reward.
+Clicker training is not meant to completely replace the use of treats.
+The sound of the click instantly tells the dog that what it has done will earn it a reward.
 To emphasize this, clicks should frequently be followed by treats.
 Otherwise, the clicker will lose its effectiveness.
-"While some clicker trainers may not give a reward every time they click, pretty much all clicker trainers continue to follow the click with a reward," says Walker.
+"While some clicker trainers may not give a reward every time they click, pretty much all clicker trainers continue to follow the click with a reward," trainer Alyssa Walker.
 "It's very important to use strong rewards a lot during initial training stages, and treats are often the strongest reward for a dog."

 The basis of clicker training lies in operant conditioning, which is a scientific term that describes the way animals learn from the consequences of certain behaviors.
 Positive reinforcement is a type of operant conditioning often used in dog training.
 Since you will be offering a lot of treats, try to use smaller (but still enticing) treats that your dog enjoys.
-For an easy, low-cost option, make unseasoned cooked turkey or chicken and use small pieces during your training.
+For an easy, low-cost option, use small pieces of unseasoned cooked turkey or chicken during your training.

-- Press the clicker and immediately give your dog a treat.
-Repeat this click/treat combination 5 to 10 times.
+Press the clicker.
+Immediately upon pressing the clicker, give your dog a treat.
+Repeat this click/treat combination five to 10 times.

-- You can test your success by clicking when your dog is not paying attention to you.
+You can test your success by clicking when your dog is not paying attention to you.
 If your dog responds to the click by suddenly looking at you, then looking for a treat, you are ready to move on.
 If not, continue with the click-treat combination until your dog is aware that every click means a treat.

 Teach your dog basic commands using the clicker.
 At the exact moment your dog performs the desired action, press the clicker.
 Follow with a treat and praise.
 If you don't click at the right time, your dog will be confused and unsure of what action garnered the treat.
-One of the best things about the clicker is the accuracy.
-"It's like taking a photo of the exact behavior you're rewarding," Walker explains.
-The dog associates their action with the click and, subsequently, the reward.
+One of the best things about the clicker is accuracy.
+The dog associates its action with the click and, subsequently, the reward.
 Not only does the dog better understand what it is doing, but this also makes your pup more likely to repeat the action when asked in the future.

 Problems and Proofing Behavior